-Personalism, a school of philosophy, usually idealist, asserts that the real is the personal, i.e., that the basic features of personality, consciousness, free self-determination, directedness toward ends, self-identity through time and value retentiveness make it the pattern of all reality.
+Personalism, a school of philosophy, and usually idealist, asserts the real is the personal, which relates to the basic features of personality; consciousness, free self-determination, directedness toward ends, self-identity through time, and value retentiveness.
+These qualities make it the pattern of all reality.

 The ecological perspective related to personalism asserts that humans are part and parcel to the natural world and to the cosmos at large and thus, the inherent nature of the individual is in fact the inherent nature of the universe.
 With this idea in mind, we must examine the social and political structures we have created to run our societies to see whether they actually fulfill the needs of the person.
 It appears to me that those structures often compromise the needs of the person for the needs of the institutions that bind us to unnecessary regulation and management.
 This perceived need to control individuals to achieve normative behavior and avoid chaos made its appearance in early religious and social philosophies fueled by the notion that humanity was inherently oriented toward self-gratification, greed and competition.
 Unfortunately, this negative view of humanity has prevailed throughout our more recent history and can be seen as both a cause and effect of our current ecological crisis.

 The person is the context or consciousness through which all values, intuitions, thoughts, and creations evolve be they mental or physical manifestations.
 These attributes are the culmination of evolution’s creativity in allowing our species to achieve such incredible capabilities and evolve to where we are today.
 This process is ongoing and should continue if we allow it and manage to maintain our presence on this planet and fulfill our evolutionary destiny.
 The ecological crisis before us could change all this and end our tenure in extinction as well.